GraphRAG using Ollama – Build a Knowledge Graph in 11 Powerful Steps

 MODEL = "amplifyabhi"

-Step 4: Relationship Extraction Prompt
+Step 4: Crafting the Relationship Extraction Prompt

 We force the LLM to return structured JSON only.